corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 {{< attention >}}
 Even though the recovery has the word "automatic" in its name, it can only be started manually.
-This is to prevent the participants from abusing this functionality and overloading the network.
 {{< /attention >}}

 ### Manual